Tarunmehta004/tarunmehta004.github.io/index.markdown

 As a graduate of Economics, I have always been familiar with using STATA and R for exploratory data analysis (EDA) and regression purposes.
 However, as I was building my understanding of the NSSO datasets, I also started picking up and experimenting with Python.
 I believe that it was the most consequential and rewarding discovery of my career.
 It is because of Python's versatility that I dared to take a leap from EDA and regression to the world of data science and NLP.

 Learning a programming language from scratch has made me a better researcher and data analyst.
 Advent of Large Language Models has made this journey less intimidating.
-As I continue to be amazed by Python's capabilities, trust me it can do anything under the sun, I am also building my own ability to integrate LLMs in solving contemporary developmental challenges facing India.
+As I continue to be amazed by Python's capabilities, I am also building my own ability to integrate LLMs in solving contemporary developmental challenges facing India.

 Another day, another rabbit hole...
 <br>Happy Wandering !!!